-- Describe the various types of federal and state statutes designed to combat computer crime.
+- Describe the types of federal and state statutes designed to combat cyber crime.

-- Describe the ramifications of improper use of business technology and property.
+- Describe the ramifications of misuse of business technology and property.

-Preparing for Industry Certification and/or College Level Examination Program (CLEP) Testing
+Preparing for Industry Certification and College Level Examination Program (CLEP) Testing

-- Describe the process and requirements for obtaining industry certifications and/or taking CLEP examinations related to the Business Law course.
+- Describe the process for taking the CLEP examination and obtaining other industry certifications related to the Business Law course.

-- Identify testing skills/strategies for a certification and/or CLEP examination.
+- Identify testing skills/strategies for preparing for a certification and/or CLEP examination.

-- Demonstrate ability to successfully complete selected practice examinations (e.g., practice questions similar to those on certification or CLEP exams).
+- Demonstrate the ability to successfully complete selected practice examinations.

-- Successfully complete an industry certification or CLEP examination representative of skills learned in this course (e.g., IC3, NOCTI, CLEP).
+- Complete an industry certification representative of skills learned in this course (e.g., IC3, CLEP).